The Alliance/ACT-SO Journey Award

 The NAACP’s ACT-SO is a yearlong achievement program designed to recruit, stimulate, and encourage high academic and cultural achievement among African-American high school students.
 Interested in joining your local ACT-SO chapter?
 Visit naacp.org/act-so.

-Submit your work to any category in the Scholastic Art & Writing Awards.
-At the end of your application, opt in to the Alliance/ACT-SO Journey Award at the end of your application, and enter the name of your local ACT-SO Chapter.
+Enter your work to any category in the Scholastic Art & Writing Awards.
+You can enter work that has competed in previous ACT-SO competitions.
+At the end of your application, opt in to the Alliance/ACT-SO Journey Award and enter the name of your local ACT-SO Chapter.
 This will select “NAACP ACT-SO” as your “Other Educational Program.”
 Students will be verified as active ACT-SO Scholars by the local ACT-SO chairperson for their city to confirm eligibility.

 If you need a boost of inspiration, these resources can help you generate new work: